IuliaBunescu/movie_tool/README.md

 Experience the app in action: [Movie Recommendation Tool](https://juliab-movie-recommendation-tool.streamlit.app/)

+**Note:** For the best experience, please set the Streamlit theme to 'Light' in the settings.

 ## Features

 - **Personalized Recommendations**: Get movie suggestions based on your unique interests.